Approximate subgroups of residually nilpotent groups: Introduction

 A more precise version of Theorem \ref{thm:bgt} then states that if $G$ is an arbitrary group, and $A$ is a $K$-approximate subgroup of $G$, then $A$ can be covered by $O_K(1)$ left translates of a coset nilprogression $P\subseteq A^{12}$ of rank and step at most $O(K^2\log K)$ \cite[Theorem 2.12]{bgt}.
 As before, the bound $O_K(1)$ on the number of left translates of $P$ needed to cover $A$ is ineffective.

 The author \cite{nilp.frei} has given an effective version of this more detailed result valid in the case that $G$ is a nilpotent group of bounded step (see Theorem \ref{thm:step}, below).
 Theorem \ref{thm:nag} allows us to extend this to residually nilpotent groups, and in particular to make the bounds independent of the step of $G$ in the case that $G$ is nilpotent. \begin{corollary}[Freiman-type theorem for residually nilpotent groups] Let $G$ be a residually nilpotent group and suppose that $A$ is a $K$-approximate subgroup of $G$.
-Then there is a coset nilprogression $P\subset A^{O_K(1)}$ of rank at most $\exp(\exp(K^{O(1)}))$ and step at most $K^6$ such that $A$ can be covered by $\exp(K^{O(1)})$ left translates of $P$. \end{corollary}
+Then there is a coset nilprogression $P\subseteq A^{O_K(1)}$ of rank at most $\exp(\exp(K^{O(1)}))$ and step at most $K^6$ such that $A$ can be covered by $\exp(K^{O(1)})$ left translates of $P$. \end{corollary}

-\begin{remark} By modifying the argument of \cite{nilp.frei} to optimise the rank of the nilprogression rather than the number of translates required to cover the approximate group, and making use of the bounds of Sanders \cite{sanders} in the abelian setting, one could conceivably swap the bounds on the rank and the number of translates in Corollary \ref{cor:nag}.
-Thus, the rank of $P$ would be at most $\exp(K^{O(1)})$, with $A$ being covered by $\exp(\exp(K^{O(1)}))$ translates of $P$.
-We do not pursue this matter here.
+\begin{remark*}In the case that $G$ is abelian the so-called \emph{polynomial Freiman--Ruzsa conjecture} asserts that a $K$-approximate group $A$ should be covered by $K^{O(1)}$ translates of a coset progression of rank $O(\log K)$ and cardinality at most $|A|$.
+These bounds would be optimal.
+The best result in this direction is due to Sanders \cite{sanders}, who has shown that one can cover $A$ with $\exp((\log K)^{O(1)})$ translates of a progression of rank $(\log K)^{O(1)}$.
+Schoen \cite{schoen} had previously obtained essentially optimal bounds in a closely related variant of this problem, showing that $A$ is contained in a \emph{single} coset progression of dimension at most $K^{1+O((\log K)^{-1/2})}$ and cardinality at most $\exp(K^{1+O((\log K)^{-1/2})})|A|$ (similar bounds in this variant can also be computed from the Sanders result). \end{remark*}

-Even if an abelian $K$-approximate group could be covered by $K^{O(1)}$ translates of a coset progression of rank $O(\log K)$, in line with a polynomial Freiman--Ruzsa-type conjecture, it does not appear that these bounds could be improved without changing the argument more seriously. \end{remark}
+\begin{remark*} The abelian case of Corollary \ref{cor:nag} (stated as Theorem \ref{thm:ab.frei}, below) is ultimately an ingredient in the proof of Corollary \ref{cor:nag}.
+It appears that if one modified the argument of \cite{nilp.frei} to optimise the rank of the nilprogression rather than the number of translates required to cover the approximate group, and then applied the arguments of the present paper with the Sanders bounds in Theorem \ref{thm:ab.frei}, one could swap the bounds on the rank and the number of translates in Corollary \ref{cor:nag} (thus, the rank of $P$ would be at most $\exp(K^{O(1)})$, with $A$ being covered by $\exp(\exp(K^{O(1)}))$ translates of $P$).
+However, it does not appear that one could improve either bound without worsening the other, even assuming the polynomial Freiman--Ruzsa conjecture, and so we do not pursue this matter here. \end{remark*}